 Using the Windows registry is one way to force all users on the system or in your environment to use the same home and startup pages.
 There are multiple ways to do this in Windows, however, using the Windows registry is the easiest and most effective way.

 To enable, press the Windows Key + R on your keyboard to open the run command box.
 Or use the search function to search for the Run app.

 In the command box, type the commands below and press Enter.

-When Windows registry opens, navigate to the path below.
+When the Windows registry opens, navigate to the path below.
 If you don’t see the Edge key, create one.

-From there, right-click on the Edge key and select the New > String Value option to create a REG_SZ value if you don’t see existing HomepageLocation value already created.
+From there, right-click on the Edge key and select the New > String Value option to create a REG_SZ value if you don’t see the existing HomepageLocation value already created.

-Name the new REG_SZ value as:
+Name the new REG_SZ Value as:

 Then type the value data for the URL you want to make your home.